 A couple of months later, more and more user-generated content about shopping overseas had been shared and it was not only limited in Hongkong.
 Shopping experiences in other countries such as Thailand, South Korea, and Japan were also being exchanged and discussed on the platform.
 Seeing that, the company decided to adapt the name to Little Red Book Shopping Notes.
 After obtaining all the knowledge about foreign brands and “window shopping” the products from all over the world, Xiaohongshu users were eager to purchase the goods they have learned about.
-Late 2014, Xiaohongshu e-commerce was established.
+Late 2014, Little Red Book China social-commerce was established.
 That was how the app became the Xiaohongshu we know now – a social platform/e-commerce hybrid.

 When you open the app on your phone, there are three buttons on the top of the screen: Follow, Discover, and Nearby.
 Follow allows users to keep up with the content from accounts they are following.
 With Discover, you can explore “random” content generated from all kinds of Xiaohongshu users.
 Under the Nearby section, content from users near your location will be shown.
 It is especially practical when the users are on a trip, they can easily discover shopping spots, good restaurants or anything interesting close to them in a foreign city.

 At the center bottom, you find a big “+”, which encourages users to generate and share their own “notes”.
 On the left side of the plus sign, you can directly go to the shopping platform of Xiaohongshu.

 The value of Little Red Book app in the daily life of Chinese consumers